Hribek25/IOTA-Address-Generator/README.md

-# IOTA-Address-Generator
+# IOTA Address Generator
 Just another offline IOTA address generator focused on large bulks of addresses.
+It leverages data parallelism and so it tries to generate addresses as fast as it can.

+## Usage
 Just download the package from the release page.

 Requirements: dotnet core runtime